-Attendance and engagement with teaching and learning opportunities are important aspects of student experience, student success and professionalism.
+Attendance and academic engagement with teaching and learning opportunities are important aspects of student experience, student success and professionalism.
 Students areencouraged to take responsibility for their own learning and professionalism throughout their programme of study.

-The Attendance policy is necessary to clarify attendance expectations for staff and students and to ensure student engagement in study and research.
 The policy also supports the improvement of the overall student experience by identifying where students may be experiencing difficulties and ensuring timely intervention and appropriate support.
-The policy aligns with other St George’s policies, including the Religious Observance and Academic Timetabling Policy and the General Regulations.
+The policy aligns with other healthcare students’ policies, the Religious Observance Policy and theGeneral Regulations.

-St George’s also has a legal responsibility to comply with the attendance monitoring regulations of UKVI as part of its continued registration as a Tier 4 sponsor of non-EEA students who require a Tier 4 student visa to study in the UK.
-This is supplementary to the normal monitoring of the attendance of all students (both home/EU and international).
+St George’s also has a legal responsibility to comply with the academic engagement monitoring regulations of UKVI as part of its continued registration as a Student Sponsor of non-UK students who require a student visa to study in the UK, this is supplementary to the normal monitoring of the attendance and academic engagement of all students (both home/EU and international).

 Special arrangements regarding permitted absences can be made when the student notifies the appropriate member of staff and this is agreed and documented.

 Students are expected to attend all examinations in all years as per the published examinations timetable.
-If a student is unable to attend an examination, he or she is expected to contact the exams or programme team for further guidance.
+If a student is unable to attend an examination, he or she is expected to contact the exams team for further guidance.

-Notification of Absence
+Notification of absence

-Short term absence/sickness (5 days or less) – telephone or email the programme administrator.
+- Short term absence/sickness (5 days or less) – Telephone or email the programme administrator.
 In certain circumstances, guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.

-Long term/ Prolonged absence (more than 5 days and up to 3 weeks) – students should seek medical advice and may be asked to provide evidence in the form of a medical certificate/letter from a qualified practitioner (not from a family member).
+- Long term/prolonged absence (more than 5 days and up to 3 weeks) – Students should seek medical advice and may be asked to provide evidence in the form of a medical certificate/letter from a qualified practitioner (not from a family member).
 In certain circumstances, guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.

-Continuous Absence (more than 3 weeks) – Students should submit evidencesupporting the reason for their absence(s).
-The programme team will decide whether the absence(s) will be authorised and provide guidance on the implications of the absence for teaching and learning and/or professional requirements.
+- Continuous absence (more than 3 weeks) – Students should submit evidencesupporting the reason for their absence.
+The programme team will decide whether the absence will be authorised and provide guidance on the implications of the absence for teaching and learning and/or professional requirements.
 A student may be required to attend Occupational Health to assess their health status prior to resuming their studies.
-Where there is continuous absence of more than 3 weeks, or recurring absences, there may be a programme-specific policy which confirms the maximum length of absence that is permitted before a studentis required to take a compulsory interruption of study (on the grounds that the teaching missed by the student is too much to catch up).
+There may be a programme-specific policy which confirms the maximum length of absence that is permitted before a studentis required to take a compulsory interruption of study (on the grounds that the teaching missed by the student is too much to catch up).

-Repeated, unauthorised or un-notified absence will be treated as a potential disciplinary matter and could result in a referral to the university’s Student Progress Monitoring Committee (SPMC) and/or termination under the General Regulations (4.11).
+Repeated unauthorised or un-notified absence or lack of academic engagement will be treated as a potential disciplinary matter and could result in a referral to the Academic Registrar (under General Regulations) or to the university’s Student Progress MonitoringCommittee (SPMC).

 Request to be absent to observe religious practices or festivals

-Contacting absent students without agreed absence
+Maintaining contact with students without agreed absence

 St George’s will make reasonable attempts to contact the student which may include attempting to call all telephone numbers recorded on the student’s record and writing to thestudent’s term time address.

-A letter confirming termination of registration in accordance with General Regulation 4.11 may be issued with the authority of the Academic Registrar.
-If the student has a Tier 4 visa, a report will be made to UKVI notifying them of thestudent’s termination of registration and St George’s withdrawal of Tier 4 sponsorship.
+A letter confirming suspension or termination of registrationin accordance with the General Regulations may be issued with the authority of the Academic Registrar.
+If the student has a student visa, a report will be made to UKVI notifying them of thestudent’s termination of registration and St George’s withdrawal of sponsorship.

-Attendance requirements for Tier 4 students
+Attendance requirements for sponsored students

 Under UKVI’s points-based system, the University must: